Parish clean up receives a great turnout!

 Like many other areas, the worst place for litter is along the main roads, caused mainly by vehicle users throwing out their empty sandwich wrappers, plastic bottles and cigarette packets!
 Manchester Road (A57) and Glazebrook Lane are without doubt the worst spots in the Parish for litter.
 Unfortunately, it is hard to change the mindset of those people who carelessly drop litter without a thought for the environment, and therefore litter will always be a problem!
 The Community Plan Group, however, are not put off by this and are determined to improve the look of the parish as much as possible by holding regular litter picks.

-Anyone interested in lending a hand for an hour at the next litter pick then please contact Sharon on email@example.com or 07584 497183.
+Anyone interested in lending a hand for an hour at the next litter pick on Saturday 22nd June can contact Sharon on email@example.com or 07584 497183.

 Posted on: 12th February 2019